13 Times Food Brands Changed Iconic Recipes—And Shocked the Industry

 Typically fans of the Oreo would be up in arms over any changes to the iconic sandwich cookie, but this recipe change is likely one everyone can get behind.
 In 1997 Oreo nixed its use of pig lard so that the cookie could become Kosher.
 According to the Huffington Post, the switch to become a Kosher food took three years for the brand to complete and was considered a costly move.

 Pizza chains have their fair share of critics and with good reason; their recipes often feel generic.
 Domino’s addressed this with comic flair in 2009 when, after 50 years, they finally changed their pizza recipe.
 With an ad campaign that poked fun at themselves (and their poorly-reviewed pies), they introduced a brand-spanking new pizza leaps and bounds better than what they were serving before.
-A Domino’s employee spills the beans on the one pizza topping you should never, ever order.

 Nathan’s French Fries